harikt/harikt.github.com/source/_posts/2015-01-13-experimenting-on-different-framework.markdown

 ## Complex components

-So far, most of the components are easy ones.
+So far, the above components are easy to use.
 One of the complex component is the security component.
 It tries to do authentication and authorization.

 As a person who have worked with zend framework, I love how  [authentication](http://framework.zend.com/manual/current/en/modules/zend.authentication.intro.html) and [authorization](http://framework.zend.com/manual/current/en/modules/zend.permissions.acl.intro.html) is done.
 I do love the latest  [Aura.Auth](https://github.com/auraphp/Aura.Auth) library.

 If you are using symfony as a framework, there is a bundle to rescue.
 Yes, [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle).
 I believe most of them who use symfony will be using it.

 Part of the complexity may be because symfony security was based on Spring security from Java.
-I am not sure why Fabien chose Spring when there were good ones in the PHP world, but I hope there is a reason.
+I am not sure why Fabien choose Spring when there were good ones in the PHP world, but I hope there is a reason behind it.

 Conclusion : Symfony as a framework is nice!.